 Small and medium enterprises (SMEs) that take advantage of Australia’s electronic invoicing campaign will eliminate errors caused by manual data entry.

-In essence, this means SMEs can be sure their e-invoices will be accurate.
+In essence, SMEs can be sure their e-invoices will be accurate.
 That will reduce delayed payment and increase transparency.
-Adoption of e-Invoices will also help improve the relationship between SMEs and their customers.
+Adopting e-Invoices will also help improve the relationship between SMEs and their customers.

 Large Distribution Businesses